 You simply park and walk a few steps to have an incredible view of Rainbow Falls.
 There are a few different viewing platforms.

-Top Things to do on the Big Island FAQs
+Things to do on the Big Island with Family FAQs

 Yes, depending on what you’re looking for.
 The Big Island of Hawaii is known for its tropical climate, gorgeous waterfalls, impressive beaches, and Hawaii Volcanoes National Park.
 People come from all across the world to experience a more laid-back island and to swim with Manta Rays.

-Best Things to do on Big Island with Kids Wrap Up
+Things to Do on the Big Island with Family Wrap-Up

 I hope you’ve found this list of the top 25 things to do with kids in the Big Island helpful and informative.
-There is something for everyone on this list, whether your family likes outdoor activities or a more relaxing vacation.
+There’s something for everyone on this list, whether your family prefers outdoor activities or a more relaxing vacation.

-We also have other content related to Hawaii that may be worth checking out as well if you’re not just looking for ideas for what to do in Big Island with kids.
+We also have other content related to Hawaii that may be worth checking out, especially if you’re looking for ideas beyond what to do in the Big Island with kids.
+You can also compare your Big Island itinerary with those on other Hawaiian Islands to help you plan your ideal family vacation.